 Art Practice and Methodologies in New Media Art : work by Dushyant Dhiren

-The Bachelor in Creative Arts in Experimental Media Art (EMA) is a field of creative practice, dialogue and inquiry that integrates the arts, sciences and technology.
-Through exploring their intersections, students acquire unique skills and develop transdisciplinary approaches to creative practice and research.
+Experimental Media Arts (EMA) is a field of creative practice, dialogue and research that combines contemporary art, technology, the sciences and design for artistic expression, innovation and social intervention.
+Through exploring their intersections, students acquire unique hands-on knowledge and skills, and develop transdisciplinary approaches to creative work and research.

-The Experimental Media Art students will be able to work across disciplines and fields of work, and initiate collaborations with professionals in areas such as the arts, gaming, speculative design, scientific experimentation, electronics, and education.
+The Experimental Media Arts students will be able to work across disciplines and initiate collaborations with professionals in areas such as the arts, media studies, gaming, speculative design, scientific experimentation, electronics, and education.

 Critical Thinking Across Disciplines